deckhouse/virtualization/docs/USER_GUIDE.md

 4. **Iterative synchronization**.

    After the initial transfer, only the modified pages are resent.
 This process is repeated in several cycles:
-   - The higher the load on the VM, the more “dirty" pages appear, and the longer the migration takes.
+   - The higher the load on the VM, the more "dirty" pages appear, and the longer the migration takes.
    - With good network bandwidth, the amount of unsynchronized data gradually decreases.

 5. **Final synchronization and switching**.